-Adder \$/REC Adder Group A Group B Less than 25% small subscriber No adder No adder 25% or greater small subscriber and less than 50% small subscriber \$11.17 \$10.88 50% or greater small subscriber \$22.34 \$21.77 Greater than 75% small subscriber \$33.51 \$32.65
+Adder \$/REC Auder Group A Group B Less than 25% small subscriber No adder No adder 25% or greater small subscriber and less than 50% small subscriber \$11.17 \$10.88 50% or greater small subscriber \$22.34 \$21.77 Greater than 75% small subscriber \$33.51 \$32.65

-The community solar adders of \$33.51 for Group A and \$32.65 for Group B commensurate with a small subscriber level greater than 75% no longer applies to community solar projects selected (either through being taken off a waitlist, or as part of the opening of new blocks of capacity) after the ICC's approval of the IPA's Revised Long-Term Plan on February 18, 2020.
+The community solar adders of \$33.51 for Group A and \$32.65 for Group B commensurate with a small subscriber level greater than 75% no longer applies apply to community solar projects selected (eitherafter the ICC's approval of the IPA's Revised Long-Term Plan on February 18, 2020 (whether selected through being taken off a waitlist, or as part of the opening of new blocks of capacity) after the ICC's approval of the IPA's Revised Long-Term Plan on February 18, 2020.
 This 75% small subscriber adder will continue to apply to community solar projects that were selected prior to that date.
 For projects selected after this change, the maximum adder for projects with 50% or greater small subscribers will be \$22.34 for projects in Group A and \$21.77 for projects in Group B.

-The applicability of a small subscriber adder will be determined based on the percentage of the project's generating capacity (measured in kW AC) met through small subscribers' subscriptions, and not the overall number of small subscribers.
-A community solar project will have to demonstrate a level of small subscribers corresponding to the adder at the time of energization to receive an adder initially; if it does not meet that level by 1 year after energization, the project will instead receive the small subscriber adder associated with its actual realized level of small subscribers as of Year 1 (if any).
-A project would also be subject to a 20% penalty on the contract value if it proposed at least 50% small subscribers in its Part I application but realizes less than 50% small subscribers as of Year 1.
-Furthermore, the project will have to maintain the small subscriber subscription levels over time or face payment reductions or collateral drawdowns if the level is not maintained, as discussed further in Section 7 of this Guidebook.
+The applicability of a small subscriber adder will beis determined based on the percentage of the project's generating capacity (measured in kW AC) met through small subscribers' subscriptions, and not the overall number of small subscribers.
+A community solar project will have tomust demonstrate a level of small subscribers corresponding to the adder at the time of energization to receive an adder initially; if it does not meet that level by 10ne year after energization, the project will instead receive the small subscriber adder associated with its actual realized level of small subscribers as of Year 1 (if any).
+A project would also be subject to a 20% penalty on the contract value if it proposed at least

+50% small subscribers in its Part I application but realizes less than 50% small subscribers as of Year1. -Furthermore, the project will have tomustmaintain the small subscriber subscription levels overtime or face payment reductions or collateral drawdowns if the level is not maintained, as discussedfurtherinSection7ofthisGuidebook.